Pepper-Wood/AdoptapediaPHP/README.md

-# Adoptapedia.Com
+# AdoptapediaPHP
-New Repository for the adoptapedia.com website, branching off from the Adoptapedia Repository
+My extended repository for my Siteground-hosted projects, such as Adoptapedia and TomoDATCHI.